The workplace is going through big changes. Generation Z now makes up more than 27% of the global workforce and is changing how work looks and feels.

 - Service-oriented leadership

-Gen Z stands out from earlier generations.
-72% of them value work-life boundaries [8].
-They thrive in environments where leaders ask for their input.
+Gen Z also value work-life boundaries (about 72%) [8].
 49% of them look for work-life balance while choosing employers [9].

-Their practical approach to workplace relationships makes them unique.
 They challenge the status quo and want to know the reasoning behind processes.
 This makes them valuable assets for improving organizations [8].
-They respond well to authentic leadership.
-Studies show that Gen Z employees stick around longer when leaders value and respect their ideas [10].

 Companies see better engagement and retention when they give Gen Z platforms to share their point of view.
 More than 50% of Gen Z workers show greater interest to join workplace discussions when companies set up regular feedback systems [10].

-Companies are adapting their workplace systems faster to match Gen Z's digital-first approach.
 Gen Z will make up 27% of the global workforce by 2025 [11], making workplace modernization essential for competitive advantage.

-Modern workplaces just need flexibility.
+So what do they look for in a flexible work environment?
 Gen Z employees look for work environments that provide:

 - Choice in work location and hours